Wood Products Manufacturing

-Although impacted by the recent downturn in housing starts in the United States, the wood products manufacturing industry is a large and important industrial sector in North America.
+The wood products manufacturing industry is a large and important industrial sector in North America.
 In the United States, manufacturing of wood products is a $67 billion industry.
-In Canada, wood product manufacturing employs more than 100,000 individuals and accounts for nearly $8 billion in exports, mostly to the United States.
+In Canada, wood product manufacturing employs more than 100,000 individuals and accounts for nearly $17.5 billion in exports, mostly to the United States.

 In the modern era, wood products manufacturing utilizes sophisticated, efficient and highly automated processes to ensure that the best features of a given wood resource are used to best advantage to create the optimal product with minimal wastage.
 Residuals from the manufacturing process, such as bark, sawdust, planer shavings, sander dust, and trim are either returned to the process, used as fuel to dry wood or produce steam, or are made into other products such as landscaping mulch or animal bedding.